akkartik/mu/vocabulary.md

 - `move-cursor-to-left-margin-of-next-line`
 - `move-cursor-rightward-and-downward`: move cursor one grapheme to the right

-- `draw-text-rightward-from-cursor`
-- `draw-text-wrapping-right-then-down-from-cursor`
-- `draw-text-wrapping-right-then-down-from-cursor-over-full-screen`
+- `draw-text-rightward-from-cursor`: truncate at some right margin.
+- `draw-text-rightward-from-cursor-over-full-screen`: truncate at right edge of screen.
+- `draw-text-wrapping-right-then-down-from-cursor`: wrap at some right margin.
+- `draw-text-wrapping-right-then-down-from-cursor-over-full-screen`: wrap at right edge of screen.
 - `draw-int32-hex-wrapping-right-then-down-from-cursor`
 - `draw-int32-hex-wrapping-right-then-down-from-cursor-over-full-screen`
 - `draw-int32-decimal-wrapping-right-then-down-from-cursor`
 - `draw-int32-decimal-wrapping-right-then-down-from-cursor-over-full-screen`

-- `draw-text-wrapping-down-then-right-from-cursor`
-- `draw-text-wrapping-down-then-right-from-cursor-over-full-screen`
+- `draw-text-wrapping-down-then-right-from-cursor`: wrap at some bottom margin.
+- `draw-text-wrapping-down-then-right-from-cursor-over-full-screen`: wrap at bottom edge of screen.

 Assertions for tests: